Not your typical Musician's Biography

 I had various different teachers after we moved away from Northumberland, all of whom had vastly different approaches to their teaching.
 I quickly discovered my favourite way of playing, of being taught, and of learning.
 I spent an inspirational week at the North London Music School's International Summer Course in 2008, attended piano masterclasses at prestigious schools such as Dartington's Summer Course and the Royal Academy of Music, and regularly went to concerts given by pianists of every calibre.
 And, my goodness, what an experience it is to fully immerse yourself in one boundless subject such as music.
 It has opened my mind wider than I ever thought possible.

-All of my experiences have helped me to become the best piano teacher I can be - but saying that, I am of course, as we all are, constantly evolving.
-As I read about new approaches to technique, hear an exciting new pianist, or teach a new child, dots are drawn together and I become a little better at what I do.
-As of 2014 I have taught piano for 6 years, and I am loving it more than ever.
+All of my experiences have helped me to become the best piano teacher I can be - but saying that, I am of course constantly evolving.
+As I read about new approaches to technique, take a new course, hear an exciting new pianist, or teach a new child, dots are drawn together and I become a little better at what I do.
+As of 2019 I have taught piano for 11 years, and it feels like something I could do forever.